-Since its debut in 2004, the New York Times Modern Love Column has grown exponentially in popularity due to its epic stories, as well as it’s invitation to modern readers and writers to submit their own stories.
+Since its debut in 2004, the New York Times Modern Love Column has grown exponentially popular due to its epic stories, as well as its invitation to modern readers and writers to submit their own stories.

 The column’s editor, Daniel Jones, gave writers at the 2018 ASJA Conference tips to break into the column.
 As a diligent, obsessive writer myself, I kept record and wrote down all of his tips.
 He also told us that the most famous Modern Love Column is “To Fall in Love with Anyone, Do This,” by Mandy Len Catron.

-Modern Love is part of the news section, meaning that it needs to follow some newsy-rules, including no pseudonyms, and getting in touch with sources to get their okay before publishing.
+Modern Love is part of the news section, meaning that it needs to follow some newsy-rules, including no pseudonyms, and contacting sources to get their okay before publishing.
 The column is okay with one-time fling stories where writers have no way to contact the person.
 If you’re serious about wanting to write something for this brilliant column, read “Official NYT ‘How to Submit Modern Love Essays” and send when you’re ready!

 10 Ways to Break into the Modern Love Column by Daniel Jones